wp-plugins/tinychat-roomspy/readme.txt

 * Removed PHP errors from displaying on websites to protect web masters, To check for errors then please check your error logs for correct error.

 = 1.2.0 =
-* I've re-added the code that removes error reporting at the top of the page as this will display the chat image even if the apigee website is down.
+* I've re-added the code that removes error reporting at the top of the page.

 == Social Sites ==
 * Facebook - https://www.facebook.com/rndtc